 2.1: Ultra High Reliability (UHR)

-In the context of this PAR, reliability is comprised of throughput, latency and MSDU loss (see 5.2b).
+In the context of this PAR, reliability is comprised of throughput, latency and MPDU loss (see 5.2b).

-Implementations of the IEEE 802.11 standard today provide high reliability of data transfer for most use cases and deployment scenarios.
+Implementations of the IEEE 802.11 standard today provide high reliability of MPDU transfer for most use cases and deployment scenarios.
 The term Ultra High indicates the improvement over the current baseline standard.

 5.2b